Synchronized Video Storytelling: Generating Video Narrations with Structured Storyline: Method

 \paragraph{Visual Compression.} Considering the visual information redundancy \cite{tong2022videomae}, we first compress the original frames in each video clip by removing a frame from any adjacent pair frames if their similarity is above a threshold value $\tau$.
 This removal process will be continued until the similarity between each pair of adjacent frames falls below $\tau$.

 \paragraph{Memory Consolidation.} For long videos consisting of multiple video clips, when generating a narration for the current clip $v_i$, we only need a more concise message of previous video clips.
 Inspired by \citet{song2023moviechat}, we perform memory consolidation by merging the most similar visual tokens.
 Specifically, we maintain fixed-length tokens as visual memory.
-We iteratively repeat the merging process until the memory tokens of previous video clips reach the fixed length.
+We iteratively repeat the merging process \footnote{Assume \{$f_i$\}$_{i=1}^k$ are the visual features of k frames.
+In each merging process, we : (1) Evaluate the cosine similarity of each adjacent pair.
+(2) Find the pair ($f_m, f_{m+1}$) with the highest similarity.
+(3) Merge $f_m$ and $f_{m+1}$ by averaging their features and remove $f_{m+1}$.} until the memory tokens of previous video clips reach the fixed length.

 \paragraph{Video Clip Positional Encoding.} The relative position of each video clip is important in video story generation.
 For example, when approaching the end of a video, it is more likely to evoke a response from the audience rather than introduce the product.
 However, the model could only acknowledge the absolute position of a video clip.
 Thus, we propose a relative clip position embedding and add it to the video embeddings.
 If a clip is located at $p\%$ of the whole video, then $p$ is its relative position.
 This value $p$ is passed through a positional embedding layer, whose parameters are updated during training.
 The encoded position feature is then added to the visual embeddings.